Alright. Ready? Let’s write a farming essay.

 I barely escaped from the seminar with my life.
 Ran like the wind the second it was over.
 (The second sentence doesn’t have a subject.)

 - Run-on sentences are the opposite of fragments.
 These sentences use commas or other punctuation to join together two or more phrases that could be sentences on their own.
-You can fix them by dividing them up with periods.
+When you see a super-long sentence, one that makes it really hard to figure out what the farm you’re trying to say, you can fix it by dividing them up with periods.

 - Vagueness occurs when students choose words that don’t clearly tell the reader who or what is involved with their idea.
 Here are some key fixes: